- Tech, OC'ing, SEO and more

 You want to keep making the timings tighter until the PC fails to boot or you start seeing a drop in Read/Write/Copy speeds in Aida64 or MaxxMen2.
 Adjusting Primary Timings will also lower the Latency, so there should also see a drop in Latency.
 The Latency of about 45ns is good, but you can get the Latency to drop below 40ns.
 In short, you want the Primary Timings as tight as you possibly can.
-You want to make sure that these timings are stable you can run a demanding benchmark like Fire Strike Ultra in 3DMark.
+If you want to make sure that these timings are stable you can run a demanding benchmark like Fire Strike Ultra in 3DMark.
 And do a 2 hours custom 512FFT to 4096FFT stress test before working on Secondary and Tertiary Timings.

 The final timings you want to adjust are tREFI and tRFC these works best if adjust as a pair be can be done separately.
 The tRFC timing you want to lower as much as you can a tRFC of 300 or lower is very good, but this will also depend on the motherboard and RAM kit quality.
 Starting with a tRFC of 450 is a safe starting point and work the tRFC down as low as you can. tREFI is the opposite of all timings, and you want this value as high as you possibly can, some overclocks have a tREFI of 65000 or higher, but those are on the high-end motherboards like the Maximus Hero XI Extreme.
 And an easy tREFI to have stable is 25000.
 Adjusting tRFC and tREFI just like the Primary Timings by adjusting them until Windows fails to boot and/or the Aida64 or MaxxMem2 benchmarks show a drop in Latency but not an increase in Read/Write/Copy speeds.

 Testing the stability of your memory is key, and this will be much harder than CPU and GPU overclocking as it is more time-consuming.
 This is different from your initial stability testing in the overclocking process and takes hours to complete.